Ahmedadel87/Tier/docs/documentation.md

   `'#set infer' TYPE_GROUP 'to' TYPE ';'`
   or
   `'#enforce infer' TYPE_GROUP 'to' TYPE ';'`
-   L-> Everything after it will use that default but NOT before it, it is not affected by scopes.
+   L-> Everything after it will use that default bu`#set typegroup Unsigned_Integer = u8, u16, u32, u64;`t NOT before it, it is not affected by scopes.
   Unless defaults are set, then the defaults are as follows:
     - `Integer` → `i32`
     - `Float` → `f64`